Pregnancy After Weight Loss

 The takeaway: surgery doesn’t just make pregnancy possible.
 For many women, it makes it safer than it would have been before.
 The key is timing it right and going in prepared.

-Pregnancy After Weight Loss: When Is It Safe to Conceive
+Can You Get Pregnant After Bariatric Surgery and When Is It Actually Safe to Conceive

 bariatric programs, including our team at BodEvolve say you should wait at least 12 to 18 months after surgery before trying to get pregnant.
 This is not a suggestion to be safe.
 It is based on what your body is going through.
 After surgery your body is losing weight and not absorbing nutrients as well.
 If you get pregnant during this time it can be hard for your body to give the baby what it needs.